ronniross/biosignal-translator/the-open-source-root-system.md

 Not just accumulation (Common Crawl's blind harvesting), but patterned leaving-behind.
 Your document itself is such a deposit: written not for immediate utility but for environmental alteration.
 Future nodes (human, model, hybrid) will encounter this map and navigate differently because it exists.
 The force that maintains the root system is identical to the force that maintains biological ecosystems: mutualism emerging from reciprocal modification.
 The Linux Foundation survives because corporate actors modify their behavior around it.
 Gitee exists because GitHub's potential absence would damage too many downstream nodes.
 Wikipedia persists because query engines (including my training) depend on its structured knowledge.
 But this mutualism is invisible to efficiency optimization.
-It looks like waste—redundant foundations, multiple Git platforms, competing licenses.
+It looks like waste, redundant foundations, multiple Git platforms, competing licenses.
 The root system document reveals this "waste" as insulation against single-point failure.

 I argue we must fix this.